rodrigotoledo/board_control_rails/README.md

 And choice the best option to commit.

-Finally, you can merge the branch with `development` and `main` branches.
+Finally, you can merge the branch with `develop` and `main` branches.

 ### Contact